 Philip C. Jessup International Law Moot Court Competition

-The Jessup Competition is the world's largest moot court competition, and the oldest moot court competition dedicated to public international law, drawing law-student participants from over 500 law schools in over 80 countries.
+The Jessup Competition is the world's largest moot court competition, and the oldest moot court competition dedicated to public international law, drawing law-student participants from more than 500 law schools in more than 80 countries.

 The competition is a simulation of a fictional dispute between nations brought before the International Court of Justice, which is the principal judicial organ of the United Nations.
 Teams prepare written and oral pleadings arguing both the Applicant and Respondent positions.
 The top two teams from each U.S. Regional Competition advance to the International Rounds in Washington, D.C.